hashicorp/vault-benchmark/docs/tests/auth-jwt.md

 # JWT Static Credential Benchmark (`jwt_auth`)

-This benchmark tests the performance of logins using the jwt auth method.
+This benchmark tests the performance of logins using the JWT auth method.

 ## Benchmark Configuration Parameters